 RSI and RSImod do not always align within athletes (1), likely due to skill and familiarization issues in drop jumps, so we will use the simpler version here.

-This “problem” is a typical one because as Kipp showed, RSImod essentially represents an athlete’s explosiveness (2), a training objective in most sports.
+This “problem” is a typical one because as Kipp shows, RSImod essentially represents an athlete’s explosiveness (2), a training objective in most sports.
 We will approach the problem with three strategies, based on the likelihood that they need to be addressed.

 The first approach and the “simplest” is to increase the relative strength of the athlete.
 As Cormie showed, in weak athletes, increasing strength will also increase explosiveness (3).
 You can pick your measure of choice, whether it be 1RM in squat, trap bar deadlift, split squat, or peak relative force in the isometric midthigh pull.
 Increasing strength per unit of body mass will make athletes more explosive.